Church of St. Louis of the French (Moscow): 17th and 18th centuries

-In 1627, the ambassador of the French king Louis XIII, Louis de Guy, tried to obtain permission from the authorities to build a church for French merchants in the German Quarter.
+In 1627, the ambassador of the French King Louis XIII, Louis de Guy, tried to obtain permission from the authorities to build a church for French merchants in the German Quarter.
 But for a long time Catholics were prohibited from having their own churches and clergy in Moscow.
 The first wooden Catholic church appeared only in 1688; the French also became its parishioners.
 Before the French had their own church in Moscow, they were parishioners of the oldest Catholic church in Moscow - the Church of the Holy Apostles Peter and Paul, but by the end of the 18th century this church became too small for the growing Catholic community, sermons in it were usually read in German and Polish, in In connection with this, the French intended to found a separate parish.

 On December 31, 1786, the “Treatise between Russia and France on friendship, trade and navigation” was signed, from which it followed that “perfect freedom of faith is allowed to French subjects in Russia.”
 In this regard, in August 1789, an initiative group, which included prominent French families, the vice-consul and priests, sent out an invitation to all Moscow French people to a general meeting.
 After the meeting, the Moscow French in the same year submitted a petition for permission to build a separate Catholic church.
 The request of his compatriots was supported by the French consul in Moscow, Pierre Martin, but the resolution of this issue dragged on for several years.
 The first priest of the separated parish was the Abbé Pem de Matignicourt from the Chalon-sur-Marne district in France.
 On March 10, 1790, a chapel was consecrated in the house of Vice-Consul de Bosse.

 After receiving the approval of Empress Catherine II and permission from the Moscow authorities, the plot between Malaya Lubyanka Street and Milyutinsky Lane was purchased from Mr. Protasyev, where a small wooden French church was built, the consecration of which, in the name of the French King Louis IX Saint, took place on March 30, 1791.
-This small church gave rise to the future iof the French community, which received great development.
+This small church gave rise to the future of the French community, which received great development.
 The Muscovite French established connections with each other, and French priests enjoyed success among the Russian aristocracy as educators of the children of the Russian nobility.
 In 1792, Archbishop Stanisław Bohusz Siestrzeńcewicz ordered the following division into two Catholic parishes: all subjects of the French kingdom go to the new one (St. Louis), people from other countries where they speak French can choose one of the two parishes once and for all, the rest are Catholics — remain in the old parish (St. Peter and Paul).